 The Settlers premiered at the 2016 New York Film Festival and opens at Film Forum (209 W Houston St.) on March 3.

-Michela Moscufo is a Production Assistant at the Brooklyn Rail.
+Michela Moscufo is the Development Associate at the Brooklyn Rail.